 - 1/8 teaspoon browning sauce, optional

 - In a large skillet, heat 2 tablespoons butter and oil over medium-high heat; cook steaks to desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 5-6 minutes per side.
 Remove from pan, reserving drippings; keep warm.

-- In pan, heat drippings and remaining butter over medium-high heat; saute mushrooms and green onion until tender.
+- In same pan, heat drippings and remaining butter over medium-high heat; saute mushrooms and green onion until tender.
 Stir in flour, salt and pepper until blended; gradually stir in broth and, if desired, browning sauce.
 Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
 Serve with steaks.
 Yield: 2 servings.

 Reviews for Beef Tenderloin in Mushroom Sauce